 Abliva works by a patient-centric development approach where collaborations with patient organizations are key.

-Abliva develops medicines for the treatment of mitochondrial diseases.
-These congenital, rare and often very severe diseases occur when the cell’s energy provider, the mitochondria, do not function properly.
+Abliva develops medicines for the treatment of mitochondrial diseas.
+This congenital, rare and often very severe disease occurs when the cell’s energy provider, the mitochondria, do not function properly.
 The portfolio includes projects at different stages and ranges from early discovery phase to clinical phase.